-Successful completion of a course is defined as earning a passing grade: A "C" or above for graduate students and a "D" or above for undergraduate students.
-Grades of "W" (withdrawn), and a failing grade (D or F for graduate students and F for undergraduate students), are considered attempted but not completed.
+Successful completion of a course is defined as a passing grade of A, B, and C. Grades of "W" (withdrawn), "D" and "F" (failing), are not considered successful completion.

-In an undergraduate program, a student can receive a "D" in a course and if the CGPA does not go below 2.0 the student can still graduate.
-In a graduate program, a student can receive a "C" in a course and if the CGPA does not go below a 3.0 the student can still graduate.
+In the undergraduate program you can receive a "D" in a course and if the GPA does not go below 2.0 the student can still graduate.
+In the Graduate program a grade of "D" and/ or "F" is unacceptable.
+The student must repeat the course prior to graduating.

-Students who earn a failing grade must repeat it and earn a passing grade.
-Once the course is repeated and a passing grade is earned (D or better for undergraduate students and C or better for graduate students), the prior failing grade is removed from the transcript.
+Once the course is repeated and the grade is 3.0 or higher the "D" and/ or "F" grade will be removed from their transcript.
 A Graduate student cannot fail the same course more than twice (2x) before they are expelled from the program.